Created by Josh Bailey, Managed by Herohodgson– Last updated 3/18/21

 This is a companion piece to our Marvel Champions Expansion Guide and will focus on the ins and outs of each of the four aspects.
 In case you are new to this game, the purpose of this guide will be help you figure out which aspect is most fitting for the way you want to play the game.
 I will also go over how each aspect compares to the different classes of the Arkham Horror Card Game and the spheres of the Lord of the Rings Card Game, so that players coming from those games can get a head start on figuring out what will appeal to them.
 Finally, this article will cover some of sub-themes and deck archetypes of each aspect and include some good hero pairings for each.
-It’s important to note that the available card pool at the time of this writing is all player cards through The Rise of Red Skull.
+It’s important to note that the available card pool at the time of this writing is all player cards through to the release of Scarlet Witch.

 Overall Thoughts on Each Aspect